be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

-for convenient access control, [Credentials Plugin](http://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin) for managing additional private keys and [SCM Sync Configuration Plugin](http://wiki.jenkins-ci.org/display/JENKINS/SCM+Sync+configuration+plugin) to save Jenkins configs into git.
+for convenient access control, [Credentials Plugin](http://wiki.jenkins-ci.org/display/JENKINS/Credentials+Plugin) for managing additional private keys and [SCM Sync Configuration Plugin](http://wiki.jenkins-ci.org/display/JENKINS/SCM+Sync+configuration+plugin) to mirror Jenkins config changes into a Git repo.

 The UNIX user under which Jenkins daemon runs (usually just `jenkins`) should have all needed versions of Ruby installed.
 Another ansible role, [zzet.rbenv](https://github.com/zzet/ansible-rbenv-role), proved itself very useful in this respect.

-Now let's move to creating a job.
+Now let's move on to creating a deploy job.
 Let's give it a meaningful name:

 ![Giving a name to the new job](/assets/heroku-deploy/jenkins_name.png){:width="343"}